guni12/siteshop/themes/README.md

 Siteshop, the theme directory
 =========================

-Here is the themes.
+Here are the themes.
 A theme is a collection of PHP-code, CSS and HTML that creates the resulting webpage.
 A minimal theme shall consist of three files.

 * `style.css`, here is a regular stylesheet.